IsaacSante/handstrument/README.md

 - Import Tone or other music library.
 - Tie pinch to trigger drum sample.
 - Velocity pass a certain threshold triggers music.
+- New notes for each hand!
+- Build UI to let people know if theyre hands are triggering.

 ## For future